one-for-all/one-for-all.github.io/content/posts/projects_record.md

 date: "2024-05-25"
 ---

-Brain is an awesome machine for making associations, but might not be best for keeping a catalog of things.
-Therefore, I write down projects that I remember I worked on here:
+Brain is an awesome machine for association, but might not be best for cataloging.
+So I jot down projects that I remember worked on here:

 1. Underwater Mobile Robot
 1. Desktop Robot Arm